RIPE-NCC/ripe-atlas-tools/docs/plugins.rst

 header()
 ........

-By default this returns ``None``, but if you define this method and have it return a string, that string will be printed to standard out before any results are captured.
+The value returned from this method is printed to standard out before any results are captured.
+By default it returns an empty string.

 .. _plugins-write-anatomy-additional-additional: